chef/chef-workstation/www/content/workstation/upgrade_labs.md

 `chef capture` scans the path that you provide and locates the cookbooks that it needs.
 The command finishes once it accounts for all cookbook sources; it prompts you for another path if it needs more cookbook sources.

-### Download Cookbooks from Chef Server
+### Download Cookbooks from Chef Infra Server

-If you do not have access to the original version-controlled source of a cookbook, press return at the prompt for `chef capture`  to use a copy of the cookbook downloaded from the Chef Server.
+If you do not have access to the original version-controlled source of a cookbook, press return at the prompt for `chef capture`  to use a copy of the cookbook downloaded from the Chef Infra Server.

-Upgrading cookbooks from the Chef Server is not an ideal practice.
+Upgrading cookbooks from the Chef Infra Server is not an ideal practice.
 You will make changes to your cookbooks in the course of the upgrade.
 Making changes to your cookbooks without the ability to track your changes in version control almost inevitably leads to conflicts between cookbook sources.
 Reconciling cookbooks with untracked changes is a difficult and time-consuming process.
 If you find yourself using many cookbooks--or complex cookbooks--downloaded from the Chef Server, it will be worth the effort in the long run to try to track down their version-controlled sources.

 Tracking and testing changes in a CI/CD pipeline is an important part of managing your Chef infrastructure.
 CI/CD pipelines and test-driven development (TDD) which are beyond the scope of this guide, see [Learn Chef Rally](https://learn.chef.io/) for tutorials and contact [Chef Software customer support](https://www.chef.io/support/) when you are ready to modernize your system.